brevdev/brev_docs/docs/README.md

 > \*Checkout our current [scale limitations](https://docs.brev.dev/#/full?id=limitations) and how you can extend them.

 From the webapp: click "+" to create an endpoint.
 Give it a name, and click save!
-From the CLI: type `stack add endpoint <your EP name>`
+From the CLI: type `brev add endpoint <your EP name>`

 Your endpoint is saved and hosted!

 > **Webapp**: At the top of the code editor, you'll see the hoted URL.
 It's ready to go and be used in any app you're building.
 Go to "home" and you'll see all your endpoints, including this one.

 > **CLI**: You should now have a Brev directory at `~/GetBrev`.
-Creating a new endpoint will add a python file for the endpoint in that directory. `stack list` will get you the URLs for every endpoint.
-If something didn't work, make sure to login and initialize! `stack login` followed by `stack init`.
+Creating a new endpoint will add a python file for the endpoint in that directory. `brev list` will get you the URLs for every endpoint.
+If something didn't work, make sure to login and initialize! `brev login` followed by `brev init`.

 Now let's make the endpoint do something.